vyq/cryptocurrency-trading/README.md

 - Use canonical form when [drawing](https://www.draw.io/) entity relationship model for extensibility
 - Use [Google C++ style guide](https://google.github.io/styleguide/cppguide.html) for consistency
 - Start with BitMEX because of high volume, low maker fees, and 0.1 XBT given in test account
-- Use [μWebSockets](https://github.com/uNetworking/uWebSockets) because of GitHub stars and sponsorship by BitMEX
+- Use [uWebSockets](https://github.com/uNetworking/uWebSockets) because of GitHub stars and sponsorship by BitMEX

 # takeaway

 - [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) is a communications protocol, not an API
 - Insert a hard tab into [makefile](https://en.wikipedia.org/wiki/Makefile) by pressing Ctrl + V, then Tab
+- libssl-dev is required to compile libuWS.so